 Campers are picked up on a rolling basis.
-While waiting for their parents, they can run around in the field and play games or hang out in the covered pavilion with friends.
+While waiting for their trusted adult to arrive, they can run around in the field and play games or hang out in the covered pavilion with friends.

 3:30–5:30 pm — After Camp Program (optional)

 Campers enjoy a snack brought from home and then continue to explore their favorite activities.
-All return to the Nature Center at 4:45 pm, at which point parents may begin to arrive for pick-up.
+All return to the Nature Center at 4:45 pm, at which point trusted adults may begin to arrive for pick-up.
 Registration required.

 What Others Are Saying . . .